wormhole-foundation/wormhole-docs/tutorials/messaging/cross-chain-token-contracts.md

 2. **Implement the token transfer logic**

-    1. Start the Main Function:
+    1. Start the `main` function:

-        Now, let's add the main function where the token transfer logic will reside.

         ```typescript
         --8<-- "code/tutorials/messaging/cross-chain-token-contracts/snippet-5.ts:103:139"
         ```

-        The main function loads the chain and contract details, sets up the wallet and provider, and loads the `CrossChainSender` contract.
+        The `main` function is where the token transfer logic will reside.
+It loads the chain and contract details, sets up the wallet and provider, and loads the `CrossChainSender` contract.

-    2. Ask the User for Token Transfer Details:
+    2. Ask the user for token transfer details:

         You'll now ask the user for the token contract address, recipient address on the target chain, and the amount of tokens to transfer.